 - have been actually, physically in the U.S. for at least half the required three or five years before filing your naturalization application

 - have resided continuously for three months in the state where you filed your application for naturalization, and

 - have not abandoned your residence in the United States.

-Having status as an LPR basically means having a green card.
-It comes with the right to live and work in the U.S. on a permanent basis, so long as you don't do anything that makes you deportable, such as committing a serious crime.
+Having status as an LPR basically means having a green card (or at least having been approved for it; don't panic if you've temporarily misplaced yours).
+LPR status comes with the right to live and work in the U.S. on a permanent basis, so long as you don't do anything that makes you deportable, such as committing a serious crime.

-Conditional residence also counts (for example, if you got your green card based on a relatively new marriage to a U.S. citizen, and had to go through a two-year testing period), so long as you converted to permanent residence at the end of that time.
+Conditional residence also counts in this analysis.
+If, for example, you got your green card based on a relatively new marriage to a U.S. citizen, and had to go through a two-year testing period, you should be citizenship-eligible so long as you converted to permanent residence at the end of that time.

 "Continuous residence" is a legal term within U.S. immigration law.
 The word "residence" means where you actually live, that is, your dwelling or home.
 Residence "in the U.S." can include living in any of the 50 states or U.S. territories (Guam, Puerto Rico, or the U.S. Virgin Islands).

 Unless you're married to a U.S. citizen, you have to reside continuously in the U.S. for five years after you become a LPR before you're eligible for naturalization.

 However, take a close look at what counts toward those years.
 Some immigrants are credited with time before they actually held their green card.
 Refugees, for instance, can count all the time since entering the U.S. as though they were LPRs, so long as they received a green card before applying for naturalization.
 Asylees can count one year of their time before green card approval (in fact, their green cards will show that extra year; it will be backdated one year from the actual approval date).